 - Decrease in p16 (cellular senescence marker)

-- Restoration of lymphocyte/myeloid balance: increase in T cells, B cells, NK cells; decrease in pro-inflammatory macrophages (CD68)
+- Changes in lymphocyte/myeloid balance: increase in T cells, B cells, NK cells; decrease in pro-inflammatory macrophages (CD68)

 - Proteomic shift: 72 proteins that differentiated younger and older profiles moved toward more youthful levels after TPE

-The study observed that TPE promotes a global shift toward a younger proteomic profile, with changes in pro-regenerative, anti-cancer and apoptotic regulators.
+The study observed that TPE was associated with a proteomic shift toward younger reference profiles, with changes in pro-regenerative, anti-cancer and apoptotic regulators.
 The proposed mechanism recalibrates JAK-STAT, MAPK, TGF-beta, NF-κB and Toll-like receptor (TLR) signaling pathways, with TLR4 as a nodal point.

 Controlled clinical trial — a 2.61-year biological-age signal (2025)